GoodVibesOhmly/GVO_AWS/docs/adding-a-repo.md

 Adding a Repository
 ===================

-Repositories can be processed by `opolis/build` by configured a webhook and adding a few files to the repo.
+Repositories can be processed by `opolis/build` by configuring a webhook and adding a few files to the repo.

 ## Configuring the Webhook